The Urban Forestry program is managed by City Forester John Kasza, 303-658-2559.

 Currently Westminster Forestry actively maintains over 14,000 trees in parks, greenbelts, facilities and rights-of-way.
-Our staff strives to complete the pruning cycle of these trees once every four years.

 There are also thousands of trees found within the 3,090 acres of open space across the city.
 Management of open space trees focuses on hazard mitigation and protection from wildlife damage.
 Dead trees, broken branches and downed woody debris commonly are left in our natural areas as they play an important role in the ecosystem.

 Westminster Forestry coordinates several programs and offers various services available to residents:

 The Forestry Section is available to help citizens with the care of their trees, and we are happy to address concerns related to our urban forest.

 Learn more about proper tree care - download a copy of Westminster’s “Growing Healthy Trees”